 Do make it a habit to thoroughly clean your machine after each big project.
 This is especially good advice if you are sewing with fabrics that shed a lot of lint - quilt batting, fleece, knits and pile fabrics.
 The best way to remove lint is with the vacuum cleaner.
 If you don't have a thin nozzle on your vacuum you can purchase a Mini Vacuum attachment kit to fit any model of vacuum and then you can clean out your sewing machine, your computer and other small machinery.

 Oiling your machine should only be done with machine oil and according to the machine manual.
-Leave lubrication up to the mechanic.
+Leave internal lubrication up to the technician.

-Having your sewing equipment tuned up regularly by a licensed mechanic is a wise investment in your machines and in your enjoyment of sewing.
+Having your sewing equipment tuned up regularly by a trained technician is a wise investment in your machines and in your enjoyment of sewing.